yenchunnnn/personal-website/content/authors/admin/_index.md

 #highlight_name: true
 ---

-Thanks for stopping by 😄
+Thanks for stopping by. {{< icon name="face-laugh-beam" pack="far" >}}

-I'm a junior data analyst.
+I'm Jessica Chen, a junior data analyst.
 Coming from a background in social psychology and clinical psychology, I'm passionate about solving social problems and mental health issues as well with analytics.
 I have over 1 year of experience applying psychological research methods in real-world settings, from designing experiments, collecting, preprocessing, analyzing and modeling data to presenting insights.

 If you're looking for someone to drive impact on our society with data, let's chat!

+> Interests: Machine Learning {{< icon name="chart-line" pack="fas" >}} | Affective Science {{< icon name="brain" pack="fas" >}} | Social Psychology {{< icon name="handshake-simple" pack="fas" >}}

 {style="text-align: justify;"}